What are Some Tips to Stop Drinking Alcohol?

 Alcoholism is a very serious ailment.
 One in every 12 people in the United States suffer from Alcoholism, and may be trying to take the steps necessary to get healthy.
 Alcoholism has numerous short term and long term dangers that are well known, meaning those who participate in chronic alcohol abuse may be looking for help to stop.

-Alcohol is Very Addictive and Difficult to Quit without Alcohol Rehab
+Alcohol is Difficult to Quit Without Rehab

 Once alcohol has you under its thumb, it can be exceedingly difficult to quit.
 When a person drinks alcohol the brain releases endorphins to the rest of the body, giving a feeling of euphoria and happiness.
 Over time, this feeling becomes directly associated with drinking alcohol and the individual becomes addicted to the feeling that alcohol brings.
 Eventually, it gets to the point that an alcoholic needs to use alcohol to feel good and happy, leading to a repetitive cycle of regret, shame, and sadness.